 Geographical Range: India, Nepal, Myanmar, Thailand, Cambodia, China, Taiwan, Pakistan, Sri Lanka, Bangladesh, and Indonesia

-Attacking Strategy: It forms a series of S-loops, raises the anterior one-third of the body and produces a hissing sound that is of no match to any other snake!
-Once in that position, it throws itself at the victim at a lightning speed and bites with even more force and aggression.
-It is said that its bite is forceful enough to take a grownup man off the ground!
+Attacking Strategy: It forms a series of S-loops, raises the front one-third of its body, and produces an unmistakably loud hissing sound unlike any other snake.
+Then it launches itself at the target at lightning speed with incredible force.
+Its bite is said to be powerful enough to lift a grown adult off the ground.

-Aftereffects: The lethal dose varies from 40 to 70mg, however, a single bite can release venom in quantities ranging from 21 to 268mg!
-Symptoms include painful swelling, bleeding gums, blood in urine, blood in sputum, dizziness, vomiting, and facial swelling.
-Death may occur due to sepsis and cardiac failure.
-Kidney or respiratory failure may also cause death.
+Aftereffects: The lethal dose ranges from 40 to 70 mg, but a single bite can release anywhere from 21 to 268 mg of venom.
+Symptoms include painful swelling, bleeding gums, blood in urine and sputum, dizziness, vomiting, and facial swelling.
+Death can occur through sepsis, cardiac failure, or kidney and respiratory failure.

 The Common Krait (Bungarus caeruleus)